What is a disability?

 - You should plan for at least three hours for each test and it is recommended that both tests not be taken on the same day.

-- Testing hours, locations, and sample questions can be found here.
+- Testing hours, locations, and sample questions.

 - Bring a photo ID and EMPLID number (generated when you completed your application online) with you the day you take the test.

 Step 3.
 Schedule an appointment with the Disability Counselor and provide documentation.

 Please bring the following to your appointment or provide in advance if possible:

 - Any documentation you have of your disability (if not previously sent)

 WCC'S Disability Documentation Guidelines